SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-pages-and-the-page-model.md

 |~site/&lt;xyz&gt;.master|http://&lt;siteColl&gt;/&lt;subsite1&gt;/&lt;subsite2&gt;/&lt;xyz&gt;.master|
 |~sitecollection/&lt;abc&gt;.master|http://&lt;siteColl&gt;/&lt;abc&gt;.master|

+> [!NOTE]
-**Note**  The dynamic tokens in content placeholders correspond to server-side API properties and methods.
+> The dynamic tokens in content placeholders correspond to server-side API properties and methods.
 When using remote provisioning, write code in CSOM or REST.To learn more about dynamic tokens and SharePoint URLs, see  [URLs and Tokens in SharePoint 2013](http://msdn.microsoft.com/library/161418d7-8123-4c4e-91a1-97e43c17f0e6.aspx).
 Add-ins for SharePoint use some tokens that apply to site URLs.

 ## Web Part pages and Wiki pages
 <a name="sectionSection2"> </a>